Nivalyx/osu-wiki/wiki/Medals/en.md

 ## Hush-Hush

 The **Beatmap Packs medals** are "secret" medals that are being awarded upon pulling up certain specific feats, such as clearing a particular beatmap under some peculiar circumstances or setting down a score with an unusual mod combination.
-Although at first it may appear that there are no clear-cut instructions as to how the Hush-Hush medals should be unlocked, there are some hints that have been left around to guide the curious as follows:
+Although at first it may appear that there are no clear-cut instructions as to how the Hush-Hush medals should be unlocked, there are some hints that are being put around to help all the curious medal hunters in their sleuth as follows:

 - The name of the medals themselves,
 - The medals' brief description, and
 - The *flair text* <!-- https://twitter.com/ephemeralis/status/1068054191602638850 --> of the medals (if any), viewable by hovering over the corresponding medals' card.

+As the Hush-Hush medals aren't meant to be, the list below will note out the *description and flair text* instead of the exact method on getting the medals.
+However, players are [welcomed to work together to figure out how to obtain all the medals below](https://osu.ppy.sh/home/news/2016-08-17-new-hush-hush-medals).

 ### List of obtainable Hush-Hush medals